-Once you establish how much you can borrow, add this together with your own personal resources minus any costs.
-This should give you an idea of how much you have at your disposal to get on the property ladder.
-Costs associated with buying a property are things like solicitors fees and moving costs.
-Examples of purchase costs include furnishing and decorating your property.
-Note that you need to have sufficient resources to ensure that the “loan to value” of your mortgage does not exceed a certain percentage, which is 90% for first time buyers entering the property market.
+Once you know how much you can borrow, calculate your personal resources and subtract any associated costs, such as solicitor fees and moving expenses.
+This should give you an estimate of the funds you have available to purchase your property.
+It’s important to note that you must have sufficient resources to ensure that the “loan to value” of your mortgage does not exceed 90%, which is the maximum percentage for first time buyers entering the property market.
+Additionally, purchase costs like furnishing and decorating your new home should also be factored in.

-As a first time buyer, buying your first home is a big deal and can be a little daunting.
-Dealing with GMC Mortgages can help make the process quite straightforward.
-The first thing you should do is find out how much you can borrow.
-Call one of our mortgage brokers at 1890 462 462 to find out.
-Based on your salary, together with a deposit and monthly loan commitments, we will be able to give you an idea of how much you would be able to borrow.
+Buying your first home can be a little intimidating, but GMC Mortgages can help make it as straightforward as possible.
+As a first-time buyer, the first thing you should do is find out how much you can borrow.
+Call one of our mortgage brokers at 1890 462 462 or apply online and based on your salary, deposit, and monthly loan commitments, we’ll give you an idea of how much you can borrow.

-Now you can make an offer.
-Contact the seller’s estate agent.
-Find out if anyone else is interested in the property.
-Next, decide how much you would like to offer for the property.
-If your offer is accepted, it will be ‘subject to contract’.
-This means that you and the seller have agreed in principle to go ahead but neither of you are legally bound.
-You may be asked to put down a deposit, which you should confirm is fully refundable in case you decide you do not want to proceed.
-At this stage, you should ideally have contacted your solicitor and asked for a quote for dealing with your purchase.
+If your offer is accepted, it will be “subject to contract,” meaning you and the seller have agreed to proceed but are not yet legally bound.
+You may need to put down a deposit, which should be fully refundable if you decide not to proceed.
+At this point, you should ideally contact your solicitor and ask for a quote for dealing with your purchase.

-You will then need to make a full mortgage application for the property concerned.
-This will contain much of the same information that we already looked for.
-It will require you to gather supporting documentation (e.g. pay slips, bank statements) to back up what you have stated.
-The financial institution will also typically send out a valuer to check that the property is worth the amount you are paying for it.
-However, this valuer is only looking after the lender’s interests.
-You should consider having a full structural survey of the building done.
+Next, you’ll need to make a full mortgage application for the property.
+To qualify for your first time buyers mortgage, you’ll need to provide supporting documentation (e.g., pay slips, bank statements) to back up what you’ve stated.
+The financial institution will typically send out a valuer to check the property’s worth, but you should consider having a full structural survey of the building done.

-Once you’ve applied and all the relevant checks have been made, including confirmation that you can afford to repay the loan, your lender should send the loan offer.
-You will also need to apply for other products, such as mortgage protection insurance and buildings insurance at this stage.
+Once you’ve applied and all the relevant checks have been made, including confirmation that you can afford to repay the loan, your lender will send the loan offer.
+You’ll also need to apply for other products, such as mortgage protection insurance and buildings insurance at this stage.

-Your solicitor will check the legal documents relating to the ownership and use of the property.
-He or she will also make local authority and other searches to check whether there are any matters which may affect the value of the property.
+Your solicitor will check the legal documents relating to the ownership and use of the property, as well as make local authority and other searches to identify any potential issues that may affect the property’s value.

 Once your solicitor has completed all of the checks, you and your seller are ready to exchange contracts.
-This means signing your identical copies of the contract for sale, before the solicitors exchange them.
-This is when you pay your deposit through your solicitor.
-At this point, both you and the seller are legally bound to proceed with the transaction.
+This means signing identical copies of the contract for sale before the solicitors exchange them.
+You’ll pay your deposit through your solicitor, and both you and the seller will be legally bound to proceed with the transaction.
 If you pull out after exchanging contracts, the seller can keep your deposit.

 - One